Robertnile/velociraptor-threat-hunting-lab/README.md

 - Documenting everything as I went along helped me understand the full story of each attack and I believe this is a skill that will be very valuable as a SOC analyst or incident responder.

+  ##  Skills Demonstrated

+### Offensive Security
+- Setting up and executing a reverse shell using Netcat on a Linux target
+- Creating cron job and systemd service persistence on Linux
+- Deploying stealthy persistence by disguising malicious services with legitimate-sounding names
+- Planting hidden malicious files in concealed directories
+- Conducting SSH brute force attacks from Kali Linux
+- Simulating Windows attacks including scheduled task persistence, registry run key persistence, suspicious file drops and encoded PowerShell execution

+### Defensive Security & Threat Hunting
+- Deploying and configuring Velociraptor across multiple endpoints
+- Writing custom VQL artifacts to detect Linux-specific attack techniques not covered by default Velociraptor artifacts
+- Using built-in Velociraptor artifacts to hunt for Windows persistence and suspicious activity
+- Detecting active reverse shells through process and network analysis
+- Identifying brute force attacks through log analysis on both Linux and Windows
+- Hunting for hidden files and suspicious registry keys using Velociraptor
+- Enabling and leveraging PowerShell Script Block Logging to capture and decode obfuscated commands

+### Incident Response
+- Investigating and confirming each attack technique end to end
+- Performing remediation steps for every attack simulated
+- Verifying that remediations were successful and threats fully removed
+- Documenting the full investigation from attack through to remediation

 ## 📁 Folder Structure